micromys/DSMR/README.md

 The process-flow is :

-a.
-Setup access to p1 using the port on the Smartmeter
+1. Setup access to p1 using the port on the Smartmeter
-b.
-Reading the serialport
+2. Reading the serialport
-c.
-Store the data in a MySQL database
+3. Store the data in a MySQL database
-d. run a stored procedure to extract the relevant data
+4. run a stored procedure to extract the relevant data
-e.
-Make the data available in Excel, your browsers, etc
+5. Make the data available in Excel, your browsers, etc